 During the X-rays, you'll be exposed to low levels of radiation.
 The amount of radiation you're exposed to during an intravenous pyelogram is small, so the risk of any damage to cells in your body is extremely low.

 However, if you're pregnant or think that you may be pregnant, tell your doctor before having an intravenous pyelogram.
-Though the risk to an unborn baby associated with radiation is small, your doctor may consider whether it's better to wait or to use another imaging test.
+Though the risk to an unborn baby is small, your doctor may consider whether it's better to wait or to use another imaging test.

 Before an intravenous pyelogram, tell your doctor if you:

 - Have any allergies, particularly to iodine

 - Are pregnant or think you might be pregnant